Kakamotobi/Learned/Computer Network/Network-Protocols.md

 - Before HTTP communication is allowed, a TCP connection between the client and server must first be established.
 When establishing this TCP connection, **sockets** are used.
 - **A socket is an interface (software endpoint) that the OS provides for users to read/write from one endpoint to another endpoint over a network.**
   - _A Socket is identified by an **IP Address** and a **Port Number**, which together form a unique network address/endpoint._
-    - _A **Port Number** identifies a specific process/application on the computer that is communicating over the network._
   - Each socket has a unique name called a **socket descriptor**.

 <p align="center">